salsita/wrapperElement/README.md

 `<wrap>` is a superabstract non-invasive CSS layout building block.

 It's very compatible (isn't flexbox) and by design keeps a small yet highly reusable set of features.
-It's intention is to simplify common CSS core prototyping patterns, like aligning icons with text or input fields and positioning itself and distributing its contents.
+It's intention is to simplify common CSS core prototyping patterns, like aligning icons with text or input fields, positioning itself and distributing its contents.

 The proverbial `.wrapper` gone wild, late to the table but now here to stay anyway!